-The relationship between the distribution companies and sales companies is governed by a special document called the "Network Code," which specifies services performed by the distributor.
+The relationship between the distribution companies and sales companies is governed by a special document prepared by the AEEGSI called the "Network Code," which specifies services performed by the distributor.
 These are broken down into main services (gas distribution service; technical management of the distribution plant) and ancillary services (start-up of new plants; activation, deactivation, suspension and reactivation of supply to end customers; group verification of metering at the request of end customers, etc.).